ADoobie/numpy/README.md

 The NumPy project welcomes your expertise and enthusiasm!

+I'm happy to be making my first edit!

 Small improvements or fixes are always appreciated.
 If you are considering larger contributions to the source code, please contact us through the [mailing list](https://mail.python.org/mailman/listinfo/numpy-discussion) first.